anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 ### 6.3.2 Global Settings
 The Global settings are provided by the user, contains data like like IP_Type, VLAN_Type, etc.

-Only one instance per resource pool.
+A resource pool maps to only one instance of below parameters.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|